-True, this is very much what you think of when you hear the term indie movie.
-It is shot (beautifully, mind you) in black and white, it is quiet, it shows rather than tells, it has a hip soundtrack.
-Yet, unlike other recent indie vampire movies (looking at you, Only Lovers Left Alive), there isn’t any bullshit in A Girl.
+It is shot in lush black and white; it is quiet; it shows rather than tells; it has a hip soundtrack.
+Yet, unlike other recent indie vampire movies (ahem, Only Lovers Left Alive), there isn’t any bullshit in A Girl.
 She is still a vampire.
 She is still terrifying, in that specific way that vampires are, when she is hunting.
 And even when she isn’t.
 Even though you know she has some kind of feelings for Arash, you watch, tensed, every second they are together, wondering if the next moment is the one when her hunger overrides her more human emotions.

 Afflicted – 2014 – Derek Lee and Clif Prowse

 Afflicted is a found footage horror film (I know, found footage is awful, but trust me on this) that follows two friends who are documenting their round-the-world trip.
 After an encounter with a woman at a bar, Derek starts to change in surprising ways.